jonpetersen/shch/site/content/hire/_index.md

     - image: /img/triban540.jpg
       text: Our Road Bikes are the Triban 540.
 An alloy frame combined with a carbon fork, quality Shimano 105 groupset and Mavic Aksium wheels.
 This bike was Cycling Weekly's Editor's Choice Road Bike in 2017.
 main:
+  heading_a: Hiring Kids bikes and trailers
+  description_a: >
+    We can provide kids bikes and trailers but require at least 7 days notice.
-  heading: Everything you need
+  heading_b: Everything you need
-  description: >
+  description_b: >
     We'll provide you with everything you need on your ride.
 A helmet, a lock, a filled water bottle, route maps and a number to call just in case.
 pricing:
   heading: Hiring Rates